 |Hardware price||$159||$500 - $950||$225||$249||~$2500|

 The E3K platform is completely open source.
 At its core, E3K is designed to enable hassle-free data acquisition, so it can be easily adapted and expanded into other bio-sensing projects or experimental set-ups.
 You can add other sensors or incorporate E3K into an existing bio-sensing project to develop the platform for a wide range of applications.
-In these difficult times, when the entire world is affected by COVID-19 pandemic, users can build innovative solutions with E3K for self-monitoring.

 All the software and hardware files, including GUI, firmware, APIs, and PCB files, will be made available via the GitHub repository.
 Furthermore, a user manual, datasheets, and a few example projects using the E3K platform will be provided.